ALTA Advanced Vibration Meter Configuration and Installation Guide

 Settings to Configure

-● Vibration Aware Threshold—The measured value above which the device will immediately report and enter its Aware State.
+Vibration Aware Threshold—Vibration level when the device will immediately report and enter its Aware State.

-● Vibration Sensitivity Threshold—Measured values below this limit are ignored and will not count toward the Duty Cycle.
-Setting this to 0 will force the sensor to analyze every measurement (including noise) fully, and the Duty Cycle will always be 100 percent.
+Vibration Sensitivity Threshold—Measured values below this limit are ignored and will not count toward the Duty Cycle.
+Setting this to 0 will force the sensor to analyze every measurement (including noise) thoroughly, and the Duty Cycle will always be 100 percent.
+Vibration values below this threshold will be reported as 0.

-● Window Function—Determines which filter to apply to the FFT results.
+Window Function—Determines which filter to apply to the FFT results.
 Rectangular means no filtering.
-Hanning minimizes spectral leakage.
+Hanning minimizes spectral leakage and is highly recommended for displacement measurements.

-● Frequency Range Minimum—Vibrations below this limit are filtered/ignored and may be set as low as Sample Rate * 2 / 256.
+Frequency Range Minimum—Vibration below this limit is filtered/ignored and may be set as low as Sample Rate / 256.

-● Frequency Range Maximum—Vibrations above this limit are filtered/ignored and may be set as high as Sample Rate / 2.
+Frequency Range Maximum—Vibration above this limit is filtered/ignored and may be set as high as Sample Rate / 2.

-● Power Mode—Control the power consumption of the accelerometer during measurements by changing the amount of oversampling performed.
+Power Mode—Control the power consumption and noise of the accelerometer during measurements by changing the amount of oversampling performed.
 Low Power averages one reading per sample.
 Medium Power averages 16 readings per sample.
 High Performance averages up to 128 readings per sample and consumes the most power.
+As readings per sample decrease, the inherent noise of the sensor also increases.
+So, as power consumption increases, noise decreases.
+At and above 800 Hz, all measurements are High Performance by default, regardless of this setting.

-● Data Mode—Determines what data to display on each Heartbeat.
-Most Recent (Recently captured data), Average (Average of data captured over the Heartbeat), and Maximum (Maximum data captured over the Heartbeat).
+Data Mode—Determines what data to display on each Heartbeat.
+Most Recent (Last data point measured before the data is transmitted), Average (Average of vibration data over the Heartbeat, the temperature is not averaged), and Maximum (Maximum vibration data measured over the Heartbeat, the temperature is the temperature measured when the max vibration data was gathered).

 Additional Feature or Option